mediadesignpractices/othermill/eagle-othermill.md

 ## Powering the Othermill

-Once you have logged into the computer make sure that the mill is connected to via USB and that it's power switch (on the back panel) is in the on position.
-If the light inside the mill is off the mill is not on.
+Once you have logged into the computer make sure that the mill is connected via USB and that it's power switch (on the back panel) is in the `on` position.
+The light inside of the mill will turn on when the machine is on.

 ## Open Otherplan